gaugesapp/gauges-android/README.md

-# Gaug.es for Android
+# Gaug.es Android App

-This repository contains the source code for the [Gaug.es](http://get.gaug.es/) Android application available from the [Android Market](https://market.android.com/details?id=com.github.mobile.gauges).
+This repository contains the source code for the [Gaug.es](http://get.gaug.es/) Android app available from the [Google Play](https://play.google.com/store/apps/details?id=com.github.mobile.gauges).

 Please see the [issues](https://github.com/github/gauges-android/issues) section to report any bugs or feature requests and to see the list of known issues.